Hello there friend and Welcome aboard!!

 - Mid-range vs. Treble.
-Neither are completely flat or neutral, and each have qualities that stand out more than others.
+Neither is completely flat or neutral, and each has qualities that stand out more than others.
 For instance, the 600’s mid-range is definitely forward, which gives vocals and instruments that extra sparkle and realism.
 The 880’s standout feature is treble.
 There’s a peak around 8 kHz that gives off that sizzle/sparkle that we previously said may contribute to some sibilance and a sort of metallic sound.
-That said, the DT880’s by comparison are more neutral than the 600’s.
+That said, the DT880’s by comparison is more neutral than the 600’s.

 CHECK OUT MY OFFICIAL SENNHEISER HD600 REVIEW!!

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this Beyerdynamic DT880 vs. Sennheiser HD600 comparison.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!